Hasta la Raíz (song)

-"Hasta la Raíz" received positive reviews from music critics.
-The song was also commercially successful, peaking at number 17 on the US Billboard Latin Pop Songs and number five in Mexico.
-A music video for the track was directed by Alonso Ruizpalacios and recorded at the Estudios Churubusco in Mexico City, gathering 300 fans who responded to an invitation posted by Lafourcade on social networks.
-The video ranked on the list of the "10 Best Latin Music Videos of 2015" by Latin Post.
-"Hasta la Raíz" earned accolades for Record of the Year, Song of the Year, and Best Alternative Song at the 16th Latin Grammy Awards.
+"Hasta la Raíz" received positive reviews from music critics and achieved commercial success, peaking at number 17 on the Billboard Latin Pop Songs chart in the United States and number five in Mexico.
+Its music video, directed by Alonso Ruizpalacios and filmed at Estudios Churubusco in Mexico City, featured 300 fans who responded to an open invitation posted by Lafourcade on social media.
+The video was included in Latin Post's list of the 10 best Latin music videos of 2015.
+At the 16th Latin Grammy Awards, "Hasta la Raíz" won Record of the Year, Song of the Year, and Best Alternative Song.
+In 2025, Rolling Stone ranked it as the 2nd greatest Spanish-language song of the 21st century.

-Background
+Background and release

 In 2010, Natalia Lafourcade joined Mexican orchestra conductor Alondra de la Parra on the album Travieso Carmesí, a musical project created to celebrate the Bicentennial of Mexico.
 Lafourcade analyzed Mexican singer-songwriter Agustín Lara's catalogue and decided to record a tribute album with his songs, since the singer wanted to give herself the opportunity to perform songs written by another person.
 In 2014, Lafourcade wanted to find a balance between heart, mind and body, and traveled to Veracruz, Colombia and Cuba, searching for inspiration to write new music.
 "This [new] album was made parallel to the experience of singing the Lara's music... is the result of my need to be proud of my songs."
 Lafourcade said to Vívelo Hoy.
-The album Hasta la Raíz is Lafourcade's sixth studio album and is her first album of original material in six years, since Hu Hu Hu (2009) and was produced by Argentinean musician Cachorro López, Mexican singer-songwriter Leonel García and herself after another record producer became very expensive.
-The album version of the track was released as a digital download on January 14, 2015, and a new version entitled "Canova's Root Version" was available on May 19, 2015.
+The album Hasta la Raíz is Lafourcade's sixth studio album and is her first album of original material in six years, since Hu Hu Hu (2009) and was produced by Argentine musician Cachorro López, Mexican singer-songwriter Leonel García and herself after another record producer became very expensive.

+"Hasta la Raíz" was released for digital download on January 6, 2015, as the album's lead single.
+A new version entitled "Canova's Root Version" followed on May 19, 2015.
 Lafourcade included the song on the live EP Spotify Sessions.
 "Hasta la Raíz" is featured in the Italian edition of the album series Now Summer Hits 2015.